Improwised/kb.repairrabbit.github.io/content/advanced-configuration/settings.md

 ### **Miscellaneous**

 This field is used to handle miscellaneous data.
-For example user can enable a field called `Send Anonymous usage data` to receive error logs for better user experience and improvement of application.
+For example user can enable a field called `Send Anonymous usage data` to send error logs for better user experience and improvement of application.

 * Send Anonymous usage data

 Example:

-Send Anonymous usage data: true
+Send Anonymous usage data: trueSend Anonymous usage data: true